Skip to content

 Yes.
 The 10x Engine works with all AWS compute services that send logs to CloudWatch:

-- ECS (including Fargate): the Receiver deploys as a sidecar container alongside your log forwarder; the Reporter deploys as a daemonized task for pre-SIEM cost visibility
+• ECS (including Fargate): the Receiver deploys as a sidecar container alongside your log forwarder; the Reporter deploys as a daemonized task for cost visibility before logs reach CloudWatch

-- EKS: the Receiver deploys as a sidecar to Fluent Bit or OTel Collector; the Reporter deploys as a separate DaemonSet alongside them (not in the log path)
+• EKS: the Receiver deploys as a sidecar to Fluent Bit or OTel Collector; the Reporter deploys as a separate DaemonSet alongside them (logs never pass through it)

-- Lambda: Deploy the 10x Engine as a Lambda container image that subscribes to CloudWatch Log Groups via subscription filter.
-Filters or compacts events before shipping to your destination.
-For agentless SIEM-side analysis without a Lambda deployment, use the MCP server's SIEM-sample tool.
+• Lambda: Deploy the 10x Engine as a Lambda container image that subscribes to CloudWatch Log Groups via subscription filter.
+Samples low-value events or routes them to a cheaper destination before shipping.
+For agentless CloudWatch-side analysis without a Lambda deployment, use the MCP server's SIEM-sample tool.

 Cost Optimization